 The DTE Energy Farm is dedicated to providing fresh, local fruits and vegetables to our community's hungry people.
 Too often, these families and individuals do not have access to the healthy produce that is vital to basic nutrition.
 Through the combined efforts of Gleaners Community Food Bank, DTE Energy, and our dedicated volunteers, the DTE Energy Farm works to fill that gap.
 The farm is divided into four gardens throughout southeast Michigan.

-Volunteers meet every week at the “open house” hours listed below.
+Volunteers meet every week during “open house” hours.
 You do not need to register to volunteer, and no previous gardening experience is required.
 We encourage volunteers to stop by at any time during these Weekly Volunteer Days, and stay for any length of time.
 All ages are welcome.
 Volunteer days are cancelled in the event of rain, or temperatures above 90 degrees.

 The Victory Garden at Brighton NC Machine is the cornerstone garden within the Livingston Hunger Council's Community Garden Network.
 This network of roughly 10 gardens in Livingston County grows over 14,000 lbs of produce each year for their local food pantries, partner agencies, and community.
 The Victory Garden is the largest garden in the network with a little over 1 acre tilled up, and hosts groups and individual volunteers all summer long.